ibaton/OpenHAB-binding-SMHI/README.md

 smhi="latitude:longitude:parameter"

 Latitude and latitude for your location can be found using [bing](http://www.bing.com/maps).
+Latitude must be between 52.50 and 70.75.
+Longitude must be betweem 2.25 and 38.00.

 Valid parameters:
 * *temperature* - Temperature.
 C.